-On July 24, 2018, the Company entered into an agreement to acquire assets from Oxnard Lemon Associates, Ltd. ("Oxnard Lemon") for a purchase price of \$25,000,000 in cash as further described in Note 3 - Acquisitions of the notes to consolidated financial statements included in this Annual Report.
+On July 24, 2018, the Company entered into an agreement to acquire assets from Oxnard Lemon Associates, Ltd. for a purchase price of \$25,000,000 in cash as further described in Note 3 - Acquisitions of the notes to consolidated financial statements included in this Annual Report on Form 10-K.

-On July 18, 2018, the Company acquired Fruticola San Pablo S.A. ("San Pablo") ranch for a total purchase price of \$13,111,000 in cash as further described in Note 3 - Acquisitions of the notes to consolidated financial statements included in this Annual Report.
+On July 18, 2018, the Company acquired Agricola San Pablo S.A. ("San Pablo") ranch for a total purchase price of \$13,111,000 in cash as further described in Note 3 - Acquisitions of the notes to consolidated financial statements included in this Annual Report on Form 10-K.